Quadratic differentials as stability conditions: Stratification by number of separating trajectories

 \subsection{Homology classes of saddle trajectories}

 Let $\phi$ be a complete GMN differential on a Riemann surface $S$.
 Recall from Section \ref{l} that every saddle trajectory $\gamma$ has an associated hat-homology class $\Hat{\gamma}\in \hs$.
 We say that two saddle trajectories $\gamma_1$ and $\gamma_2$ are \emph{hat-homologous} if $\Hat{\gamma_1}=\Hat{\gamma_2}$.
-More generally, we say that $\gamma_1$ and $\gamma_2$ are \emph{hat-proportional} if The following result, which is the analogue in our situation of a result of \cite{MZ}, relies essentially on the assumption that all finite critical points of $\phi$ are simple zeroes.
+More generally, we say that $\gamma_1$ and $\gamma_2$ are \emph{hat-proportional} if Recall from Section \ref{l} that a saddle connection is called closed if its two endpoints coincide.
+The following result\footnote{To simplify notation, for the purposes of Lemma \ref{alport} and its proof, we will extend the definition of a ``closed" saddle trajectory to include one from a critical point to itself, i.e. we allow the boundary of a ring domain as well as the trajectories in the interior of a ring domain.} , which is the analogue in our situation of a result of \cite{MZ}, relies essentially on the assumption that all finite critical points of $\phi$ are simple zeroes.

 \begin{lemma} Suppose that $(S, \phi)$ admits a pair of distinct hat-proportional saddle trajectories $\gamma_1,\gamma_2$.
 Then one of the following cases holds: \begin{enumerate} \item[(i)] The $\gamma_i$ are hat-homologous and closed and form the two boundary components of a non-degenerate ring domain.